Urban123/freeipa/README.md

-# freeipa
+# FreeIPA Example
-Change password in Freeipa using Kerberos
+Change password in Freeipa using Kerberos.